cmauri75/saga/README.md

 Steps:
 1. implements dto in common, Item DTO and objects for request and response
 2. implements vendor service.
-Data is computed and set over NATS server channel, also create docker file for release
+Data is computed and set over NATS server channel, also create docker file for release.
+Test depends on testcontaines for creating onthefly nats server.
-3. implements
+3. implements search service.
+It
 ## Problem
 We implement the pattern to solve a typical problem: